Reckoning with Detective Comics

-And here, amazingly, we have an example of what repair looks like.
+And in this case, amazingly, we have an example of what repair might look like.

 Gene Luen Yang is a popular, prize-winning cartoonist and writer.
 (I met him once, years ago; he is also the nicest.)
 In a series for DC that started in 2016 and ran for 24 issues, he chronicled the adventures of a young man in China gifted with Superman-level powers: Kenan Kong, the New Super-Man.

-Gene, who is Chinese-American, knew about Detective Comics #1, and with a rare tool at his disposal—a comic book series set fully within the continuity of the DC universe—he decided to confront it.
+Gene, who is Chinese-American, knew about Detective Comics #1, and with a rare tool at his disposal—a series set fully within the continuity of the DC universe—he decided to confront it.

 His intervention begins on the penultimate page of New Super-Man #8.
 These panels are very mysterious and surprising even if you’ve been following avidly up to this point, so there’s not a ton of framing to do.
 I know reading dissected comics on a website is… not the best… but bear with me.